 Please see Accessible Information Easy Read Leaflet

-- Should you have any requirements or know of a patient who needs support please let the Practice know and we will help provide support whether that is by providing information in large print or putting a patient in touch with British Sign Language (BSL), an interpreter, email or braille.
-You can tell us by telephoning the surgery, emailing us on cradleysurgery@nhs.net or filling out this form and returning it to the surgery.
+• Should you have any requirements or know of a patient who needs support please let the Practice know and we will help provide support whether that is by providing information in large print or putting a patient in touch with British Sign Language (BSL), an interpreter, email or braille.
+You can tell us by telephoning the surgery, contacting us using our online consultation tool or filling out the below form and returning it to the surgery.

 Leaflet for accessible information Accessible Information Patient Form 1